Skilled Worker Visa Points Guide 2025

 In cases where the English language requirement cannot otherwise be met, the applicant will need to take a secure English language test (SELT) to the required level with an approved provider in the 2 years prior to the date of their visa application.
 On successfully taking this test, the applicant will be given a valid digital reference number to use in their application.

 In addition to the 50 mandatory points that must be awarded on the Skilled Worker route — for sponsorship, a skilled job offer and meeting the English language requirement — the job role must also meet the applicable minimum salary threshold to score the remaining 20 points.
-This will be the higher of either the general salary threshold, which for most applicants is £38,700, or £15.88 per hour or the specific ‘going rate’ for the occupation code in question, unless a salary discount is applicable, as we detail in our Skilled Worker minimum salary guide here.
+This will be the higher of either the general salary threshold, which for most applicants is the higher of either £41,700 or the specific ‘going rate’ for the occupation code in question, and more than £17.13 per hour based on a 48 hr week maximum, as we detail in our Skilled Worker minimum salary guide here.

-Importantly, however, applicants for the Skilled Worker route may be able to trade characteristics, such as their educational qualifications, against a lower salary to get the required number of points, in specific situations.
-This means that if the job on offer pays less than the minimum salary requirement, an applicant may still be able to earn 20 tradeable points if they have:
+However, applicants for the Skilled Worker route may be able to trade characteristics, such as their educational qualifications, against a lower salary threshold to secure the required number of points.
+This means that if the job on offer pays less than the general minimum salary requirement, an applicant may still be able to earn 20 tradeable points if they have:

 • a job offer featured on the Immigration Salary List